Many Challenges For Talking Heads…

 So why is that important?
 Because motorcyclists typically ride on paved roads with wider corridors than trails.
 Meanwhile, their riding season occurs in warm seasons or comparatively moderate climes.
 Consequently, their helmet communication needs and challenges aren’t the same as for snowmobilers.
 But are any of these motorcycle helmet communicators re-engineered, adapted or otherwise upgraded for snowmobile use?
 Not that I’ve found…

 Consider for example, cold temperature.
 Cold freezes batteries and impairs device reliability.
 This exposure negatively impacts both range and longevity.
 Especially without insulation, better batteries or positioning protection them from the cold.
 So, it’s no surprise that motorcycle communicators are unlikely perform as advertised.
 That is, to achieve their claimed speaking distance, voice clarity or battery life in real world winter usage.
+They also aren’t water proof, which can be problematic if you get caught rain or sleet.

 The way snowmobilers dress for the cold also makes motorcycle helmet communicators less effective on the snow.
 Face protectors, balaclavas, helmet breath guards and fighter pilot style masks can limit mic placement options and effectiveness.
 Moreover, while small control dials and buttons may be bare-hand/warm-weather friendly, snowmobile gloves make using them difficult at best.
 So do cold bare hands.
 And forget fine tuning on the fly if you wear mitts!